christopherkang/QUASAR-Summer19/README.md

 5. `ValidationTests`, checking all outputs and the validity of the pipeline components

 Two files, `_sampled_optimized_energy.txt` and `_sampled_reference_energy.txt` are outputted in the `./_temp` folder, where the outputs with/wo optimizations can be compared.

+### YAML

+Sample YAML files from Microsoft / NWChem.

+## Notes on Format

+The JSON format used is NOT compatible across components.
+The JSON format used before `3OptimizeCircuit` keeps SWAPs and interactions separate; the JSON format after `3OptimizeCircuit` separates SWAPs and interactions, assuming that the interaction round goes first.
+This is made so that PP terms can be frontloaded (frontloading occurs in `outputToJSONV3.py`).